-52 8.2 Presentation Time Parameters
+8.2 Presentation Time Parameters

-53 8.2.1 Maximum Transit Time
+8.2.1 Maximum Transit Time

-54 The Maximum Transit Time (also known as Presentation Time Offset) is the time offset added at the talker to the maximum transit times for each SR Class Template.
+The Maximum Transit Time (also known as Presentation Time Offset) is the time offset added at the talker to the gPTP observation time to create the presentation time of the packet at the listener.
+Table 18 specifies the maximum transit times for each SR Class Template.
 For each SR Class Template it supports, the AED shall support the maximum transit time specified in Table 18.